socialmaya/simplr/README.md

 ## Social Maya ॐ

-Social Maya is a social network with simplicity and exclusivity as it's core values.
+Social Maya is a social network designed to connect creatives and intellectuals.

 And there are rumors, murmurs of hidden treasure, of secret magic and powers to be won.